mokarimi19/Telegram-StockMarket-TopicModeling/README.md

  half the size of the context around a word. it must be that 2*HALF_WINDOW_SIZE < MIN_LENGTH

 #  Attempts
-- I had trained word-embedding on whole posts, But created LDA for each symbol or industry. so as to get richer word-embedding, but the result was disappointing!
-I think, This is not wrong way and the fault was somewhere else!
+- I had trained word-embedding on whole posts But created LDA for each symbol or industry. so as to get richer word-embedding, but the result was disappointing!
+I think This is no the wrong way and the fault was somewhere else!
-- I changed the stratergy to seperate data accoding to industries and symbols.
-Then train word2vec on each industry or symbol, then create lda model on that.
+- I changed the strategy to separate data according to industries and symbols.
+Then train word2vec on each industry or symbol, then create an LDA model on that.
  - after some different config testing, I come to MAX_COUNTS.
-It really get result better.
+It really gets the result better.

 # Execution
-- All time-intensive operations, has dumped to numpy and pickles.
+- All time-intensive operations have dumped to NumPy and pickles.
 # Result
 ## Industry = IREXBANKSCREDITINSTITUTIONS
 ### LDA